sergueik/springboot_study/basic-tomcat-filter/README.md

 ```sh
 xmllint --xpath '//*[local-name()="filter-name" or local-name()="filter-mapping"][text() = "responseHeadersFilter"]/..' new.xml
 ```
-it will print the injected XML (it will be whitespace-colapsed)
+it will print the injected XML (the console output will be whitespace-colapsed, here formatter for better readability)
 ```xml
 <filter>
   <filter-name>responseHeadersFilter</filter-name>